Martin-Carlsson/snowflake-introduction/README.md

 If you see this, congratulations you are a now a Snowflake user ❄️💪
 <img width="1437" alt="image" src="https://user-images.githubusercontent.com/7769335/159690141-75d376c3-eaf4-4b64-8e30-814351d82c6d.png">

-## Python
+## The advanced part

-We will use a Python program to load data into Snowflake.
+We will use a Python, git and, docker to load data into Snowflake.

 ### Install Python